-Participation in the Adjustable Block Program takes place through Approved Vendors.
-By having only Approved Vendors eligible to receive direct payments through the Program-i.e., ensuring that any entity receiving a REC Contract is registered with and vetted by the Agency, and has met conditions predicate-it is possible to monitor compliance with program terms and conditions, ensure the accuracy and quality of information submitted, and reduce the administrative burden on the contractual counterparties.
-This model benefits consumers because they will be able to verify that an entity that proposes to develop a photovoltaic system for them or sell them a subscription to a community solar project is a legitimate entity participating in the program.
-An Approved Vendor that fails to live up to the requirements of the Adjustable Block Program and is a "bad actor" could have a significant negative impact on the entire renewable energy market in Illinois that would extend beyond just its own actions.
-It is important for the Agency to have the ability to monitor the program and ensure high quality performance by the Approved Vendors.
+Participation in the Program takes place through Approved Vendors.
+By having only Approved Vendors eligible to receive direct payments through the Program-i.e., ensuring that any entity receiving a REC Contract is registered with and vetted by the Agency, and has met conditions predicate-it is possible to monitor compliance with Program requirements, ensure the accuracy and quality of information submitted, and reduce the administrative burden on the contractual counterparties.
+This model benefits consumers because they will be able to verify that an entity that proposes to develop a photovoltaic system for them or sell them a subscription to a community solar project is a legitimate entity participating in the Program.
+An Approved Vendor that fails to live up to the requirements of the Program and is a "bad actor" could have a significant negative impact on the entire renewable energy market in Illinois that would extend beyond just its own actions.
+It is important for the Agency to have the ability to monitor the Program and ensure high quality performance by the Approved Vendors.